 End Of The Rainbow is one of the strongest tracks on the album with a world weary Van sadly reflecting on the state of the world to a lilting jazz accompaniment.
 Some may say that the lyrics are bleak and miserable but the song reflects the times we live in.There is no gravy train stopping here.I like music director Paul Moran's piano playing on this song.

 I don't know why Van has revisited Close Enough For Jazz.
 It appeared on the Too Long In Exile album as an instrumental.
 Maybe Van thought as he was back on the Blue Note jazz label he ought to make the album jazzier.
 Here he adds vocals.It reminds me of his work with Georgie Fame.
 It is pleasant enough, but i think it is one of the lesser tracks on the album.
 Mystic Of The East is one of my favourite tracks.
 As you know the word mystic has appeared throughout Vans long career.Mystic Eyes, Into The Mystic, Mystic Avenue etc. The title slightly reminded me of his song Aryan Mist which mentioned gurus from the east and gurus from the west.
 I didn't like this song as first but it guru on me!.
 Van is the mystic of the east, East Belfast that is.There is some very nice organ playing on this track.
-The protagonist is deep in the heart of down.Would that be County Down?.He can't find his brief.
+The protagonist is deep in the heart of down.Would that be County Down ?.He can't find his brief.
 Those words also remind one of the Hymns To The Silence album.

 Another song that reminds one of an earlier Van song is Retreat And View.
 Van used those words in Beside You on the Astral Weeks album 'And you roam from your retreat and view'.
 What does he mean by that?.
 In 1967 Van spent a short time in a monastery which is a retreat i suppose, and recently Van has spent a long time retreating from the world and now he has reappeared and views the world anew.
 This is another great track that grows with each playing.
 The instrumental passages are wonderful.If you like songs such as When The Leaves Come Falling Down then you will love this song after a few plays.

-In Money We Trust is totally different and is a scathing indictment of the values of modern society.
+If In Money We Trust is totally different and is a scathing indictment of the values of modern society.
 Van quotes Friedrich Nietschze who said God Is dead.Like Sartre Van also mentioned Nietschze on his previous Blue Note album.
 I read that Van said he thought of the song when looking at a dollar bill and trying to work out what it all meant.
 It is certainly a strange thing to have as your god which it certainly is to the bankers and the other beasts with their noses in the trough.
 Musically the track is quite funky compared to the others.

 I really like Pagan Heart which is the most different of all the songs.
 I bet Van would have loved to have dueted this song with his friend John Lee Hooker.
 There is great blues guitar and piano on this track.
 References to Robert Johnson and the crossroads.
 A really nice blues jam which dies away to a whisper.